Being a highly sensitive person can bring additional challenges with relationships.

 “A lot of my friends found their strength when they were young.
 Being able to be a part of their healing process means a lot to me; it makes our friendships even stronger.
 I only had a few close friends [in high school], but they are still my closest friends.”
 [Seventeen.com interview March 2003]

-Her comments remind me of some quotes of Jessica Chastain (“Zero Dark Thirty”; “Interstellar” and other films):
+The comments by Kristin Kreuk remind me of others by Jessica Chastain (“Zero Dark Thirty”; “Interstellar” and other films):

 “I was the girl who cut school to go to the park, and the other kids would be smoking and drinking and I’d be reading Shakespeare.”

 Being highly sensitive may include or even encourage social isolation, and involve more than usual challenges with friendships and romance.
 True peer relationships can be rare and more demanding.

 Of course, highly sensitive is not the same as shy, but a majority of HSPs may be also introverted, which can mean you don’t seek out friends or other relationships as easily as most people seem to do, and you may at the same time experience the social anxiety of shyness.

 People who are highly sensitive may also find they need emotionally protective separation, even from well-meaning family and friends, and likely romantic partners, to protect and more fully realize themselves.

 Emotional reactivity may be part of the challenges of any relationship, but can be particularly acute for HSPs.

 In his book The Highly Sensitive Person’s Survival Guide: Essential Skills for Living Well in an Overstimulating World, Ted Zeff has a chapter titled “Harmonious Relationships for the HSP” in which he offers strategies to help work with strong feelings and reactions.